diaraujo13/free-full-llmstxt-generator-fork/README.md

-# llms.txt Generator
+# Free llms.txt Generator

-A web application that converts webpage content into AI-friendly Markdown format, optimized for LLM training and context.
+An tool that converts webpage content into Markdown format, optimized for LLM training and context.

 ## Tech Stack